TwinPush/api-docs/user-manual-en.md

 Through TwinPush, we can interact with the App installed in the user's smartphone, we could set the Application Badge number, (the badge, is the number shown in the App icon), the ringtone that is played when a notification is received or the tag that identifies the type of notification received in the App, so you can set in your App to take different actions according to the Tag received.

+* **Name**: Set the name you want, for internal use, so you can easily identify your own campaigns.
 * **Group name**: Add here this notification into a group or create a new group by typing the group name here.
 * **Delivery speed**: Choose the speed that a massive notification would be distributed along the time to your users.
 * **Badge**: Write here the badge that will get showed into the Smartphone, by default +1 will add one to the current number.